technovistalimited/notific/Readme.md

 * Store notifications into database
 * Fetch notifications from database
 * Store and fetch any types of additional information for notification with meta data
-* Cache data to save some valuable resources
+* Cache data to save some valuable resources - configurable

 Features that are _not_ present:
 * Event listener and real time notification